 To create a pencil line in soap with madder root powder, you first pour soap batter into a mold and settle it.
 Cover this soap with a fine sprinkling of madder powder using a fine mesh sieve.
 It’s pretty much like dusting a cake with icing sugar (powdered sugar).
 If you try to do this without the sieve, you will likely get large chunks of madder and an uneven distribution of the powder.
 I don’t recommend trying it.
 Madder powder will also get on the mold during this step too.
 Carefully wipe it off before proceeding, or it will color the outside edges of the soap.

 Once you dust the powder on, pour more soap on top – do this carefully, though.
-The best way is to hold a spoon or spatula just above the soap in the mold and pour batter onto the spoon.
+The best way is to hold a spoon or spatula just above the soap in the mold and pour the batter onto the spoon.
 This step lessens the force of the soap batter and helps stop it from disturbing the pencil line layer.
 After the soap mold is full, allow the soap to harden and cool before cutting.

-To avoid dragging the madder through the bars, turn the finished soap loaf on its side and cut that way.
+To avoid dragging the madder through the bars, turn the finished soap loaf on its side and cut it that way.
 You may also see some madder powder on the outside of the bars from where the dusting of madder powder stuck to the mold.
 It doesn’t wipe off very well, but you can trim the edges of the bars with a potato peeler to remove it.

 Gelling Madder Soap Recipes